alexwlchan/alexwlchan.net/src/_posts/2025/2025-07-25-leaving-flickr-foundation.md

 At 5pm I closed my laptop, left the office for the last time, and took a quiet walk along Regent's Canal.
 I saw an adorable family of baby coots, and a teenage coot who was still a bit fluffy and raggedy around the edges.

-I've got another job lined up, but I'm taking a short break first.
+I've got another job lined up, but I'm taking a short break before I start.

 My new role is still in software engineering, but in a completely different field.
 I'm stepping away from the world of libraries, archives, and photography.